 The system can optionally generate a warning message before a certificate or a CRL expires.
-The amount of time before expiration is configurable via two system-wide CLI commands (certificate-expiration-warning and crl-expiration-warning).
+The amount of time before expiration is configurable via two system-wide CLI commands (certificate-expiration-warning).
 The warning messages can also be optionally repeated at a configured interval.
 For details of the warning messages, refer to the corresponding command descriptions.